 We recognize that the COVID-19 outbreak and responses thereto also continue to impact both our customers and suppliers.
 We continue to communicate with them and closely monitor their developments to ensure we have access to the goods and services required to maintain our operations.
 In early 2022 increased case rates contributed to rail service issues that negatively impacted our export shipment volumes.
+During the second quarter of 2022, the elevated case rates appear to have subsided; however, rail service has not improved to desired levels.
 We remain in close communication with our rail service providers, and work diligently with them to mitigate potential delays.
 Our current view of our customer demand and logistics situations are discussed in greater detail in the "Overview" section below.